 “It’s exciting because I think this retreat will provide people with a new landscape for how we focus on self-care and how we can build peer support and rapport with our care partners,” said Hope, a licensed clinical social worker with 20 years of healthcare experience, primarily in long-term care settings.

-Today, Hope’s work consists of bringing person-directed/centered care to WellAge communities and other senior living and memory care communities in the form of innovative interventions such as therapeutic touch, massage, music therapy, aromatherapy, energy work, the Virtual Dementia Tour and much more.
+Today, Hope’s work consists of bringing person-directed/centered care to WellAge communities and other senior living and memory support communities in the form of innovative interventions such as therapeutic touch, massage, music therapy, aromatherapy, energy work, the Virtual Dementia Tour and much more.

 “A lot of these therapies are free in addition to being efficient and effective,” said Hope, who is also an educator in Eden Alternative Associate Training, Integrative Wellness, and Trauma-Informed Care, and a facilitator of Chair Yoga.
 “There is so much that is accessible to help us self-regulate and be more grounded and present.
 The path I’m starting to go down now in my career is energy psychology, and how that plays a part in how people live, especially those with progressive dementia.”

-Hope brings these types of alternative non-pharmacological methods to WellAge communities to help staff grow their memory care treatment toolkits, from dementia capable care training, to virtual dementia care to “Autumn Colors,” a set of guiding tools she helped develop with input on best practices from numerous long-term care industry specialists.
+Hope brings these types of alternative non-pharmacological methods to WellAge communities to help staff grow their memory support treatment toolkits, from dementia capable care training, to virtual dementia care to “Autumn Colors,” a set of guiding tools she helped develop with input on best practices from numerous long-term care industry specialists.

 At this October’s free online wellness retreat, Hope’s virtual session will teach caregivers about the Emotional Freedom Technique known as “tapping,” which soothes by interrupting the body’s stress response and focusing on the upper energy pulls of the body.
 The practice, which has origins in acupressure and acupuncture, involves the person lightly tapping areas of their own face, head, hands and ribs to release stress and negative energy, sometimes repeating a positive affirmation while doing so.